Jamie Soward: 2016

 On 13 February 2016, Soward played for the Indigenous All Stars against the World All Stars, playing off the interchange bench in the 8-12 loss at Suncorp Stadium.
-In Round 10 of the 2016 NRL season, Soward scored a try and kicked 5 goals against the New Zealand Warriors in the Panthers 30-18 win, breaking his 2 year try-scoring drought in what was one of his best solo performances in over a year.
+In Round 10 of the 2016 NRL season, Soward scored a try and kicked five goals against the New Zealand Warriors in Penrith's 30-18 win, breaking his two-year try-scoring drought in what was one of his best solo performances in over a year.
 However, Soward's form later slumped and he was dropped to the NSW Cup.
-On 30 June 2016, Soward was released from his Panthers contract mid-way through the season and he re-joined the London Broncos.
+On 30 June 2016, Soward was released from his Penrith contract mid-way through the season and he re-joined the London Broncos.
 Soward was sent off for punching during London's 34-30 defeat by Leigh Centurions.

 On 15 July 2016, Soward taunted former NRL player Beau Ryan on social media after Ryan had done another skit on The Footy Show making fun of Soward.
 In the sketch presented by Ryan on the show, Soward's face was superimposed on the black cat that ran onto Pepper Stadium.
 Ryan commented "Over the weekend we saw a strange new trend of coaches and ex-players trying to sneak into the grounds and not be noticed.
 This little scaredy cat (vision of Soward's face on cat) who tried to run away had no-one fooled…".
 Ryan then added in a whiny voice: "It's too cold…meow".

 Soward then took to social media platform Twitter and displayed a picture of himself holding the NRL premiership trophy which he won as a player in 2010 with St George and the caption of "Show me yours and I'll show you mine, oh wait shit sorry you don't have one#".

 Soward then typed a message at Ryan saying "He must miss me I'm not even in the country and still doing shit jokes.
 Oh well guess that's why I work with the gang @FOXSportsAUS all class".

-On 7 November 2016, Soward announced his retirement ending a 14 year professional career.
+On 7 November 2016, Soward announced his retirement, ending a 14-year professional career.
 Soward played in 12 matches, scored 1 try and kicked 32 goals for the Penrith Panthers in the 2016 NRL season.